joaooliveiramanteigas/inventory-management/README.md

 ## Getting Started

-First, run the development server:
+First, to run the development server you will need a Mongo Database URI:

+Add a .env file and add the `NEXT_APP_MONGO_URI` variable.

 ```bash
 npm run dev